 However, failing eyesight can make modern reading a challenge, which is a shame because often online books are cheaper than their physical counterparts.
-Taking all of you books with you on your travels is a bonus for bookworms, and it saves storage space for all those physical books you do not need anymore.
+Taking all of your books with you on your travels is a bonus for bookworms, and it saves storage space for all those physical books you do not need any more.

 It is therefore important tablets for seniors come with certain support features, such as larger fonts and text text-to-speech apps.
 Apps such as Oscar Senior (Opens New Window) makes enlarging fonts a simple task.

-Other features to consider for older people includes:-
+Other features to consider for older people include:-

 It is also worth considering tablet covers and screen protectors to protect the device from drops and spills.

-In the next section we look at some of the devices on the market that are suitable for senior citizens.
+In the next section we look at some devices on the market that are suitable for senior citizens.

-Some tablet-type devices come with detachable physical keyboards and an traditional operating system such as Microsoft Windows that will actually enable full application features that go beyond simple Internet surfing.
+Some tablet-type devices come with detachable physical keyboards and a traditional operating system such as Microsoft Windows that will actually enable full application features that go beyond simple Internet surfing.

 It is also worth checking out tablet computer accessories to aid use around the home.
 For example there are tablet stands that make it easy to watch a film or have a video chat with family and friends, without having to hold the device for long periods, or trying to prop them up.
 Click the image below to see an example.